-The proposal for the site is to construct two new detached houses to the rear of the existing house.
-The existing garage will be demolished to make way for a new access to the rear of the plot.
-The proposed scheme requires the removal of a small number of relatively insignificant (C and U category) trees and shrubs, which will not significantly impact the local or wider landscape.
+The proposal for the site is to demolish the existing house and then construct a new detached dwelling.
+The new house will be accessed via a new in out driveway using the existing drive and a new access point.
+The proposed scheme requires the removal of one small and relatively insignificant (U category) tree.
 The retained trees require protection in accordance with industry best practice and BS 5837: 2012 - Trees in relation to design, demolition and construction - recommendations, in order to ensure their longevity.